kriszyp/xstyle/README.md

 * <code>setValue(name, value)</code> - This performs the action of adding a new property value to a rule.
 If there are any definition for the property, there are then executed.
-* <code>getCssRule()</code> - This gets the browser CSSOM rule object for the this rule.
-You can apply additional CSS properties directly by setting properties on the style object:
+* <code>setStyle(name, value)</code> - This sets a style on the native CSSOM rule object for the this rule.
+You can apply additional native CSS properties directly by setting properties on the style object:

-	getCssRule().style.color = 'red';
+	rule.setStyle('color', 'red');

 ## Pseudo Definitions